Chocolate Chip Peanut Butter Oatmeal Skillet Cookie

 Determining the amount of chewy cookie edge is the only redeeming value of 9th grade math class.
 Math finally clicked for me.
 It just took cookies and twenty years time later.

-After eating my way around the cookie, I ate my way right into the middle, which is my panacea.
+After eating my way around the skillet chocolate chip cookie, I ate my way right into the middle, which is my panacea.
 The soft, warm, squishy, gooey, happy place that my dreams are made of.
 Scott can have all the crispy edge he wants, but give me the barely done, super gooey, melty, middle.

 While baking, the peanut butter and the sweetened condensed milk mixture thickens slightly and the creaminess of the sweetened condensed milk is intensified, and it takes on a caramel-cream quality.
 Combined with the slightly salty nature of the peanut butter, the soupy mixture is a creamy, caramely, hot wonderful mess.
 And of course, warm and melted chocolate chips make everything that’s good just that much better.